wawandco/oxpecker/README.md

 # Oxpecker

-Oxpecker is a CLI system we use at Wawandco to wire the plugins we use in our day-to-day development tasks, the functionalities are built into plugins we store in a different repository, this tools allows us to wire those plugins depending on the needs of the project.
+Oxpecker is a CLI system we use at Wawandco to wire the plugins we use in our day-to-day development tasks, the functionalities are built inside Plugins.
+We store our regular plugins in the [wawandco/oxpecker-plugins](https://github.com/wawandco/oxpecker-plugins) repo.
+This tools allows us to wire those plugins depending on the needs of the project we're working on.

 ## Installation